Kartal: Kartal today

 Luxury apartment complexes have been built on the coast, along with much more housing inland and this has attracted more shops and infrastructure.

 Housing is of good-quality in general.
 Building near the coast slowed after the 1999 earthquake, when people became aware that a major fault line runs just off this coast.
 However, building on the high ground inland is proceeding apace.

 On 4 June 2007, the Greater Istanbul Municipality and the former mayor of Kartal announced that a new urban city environment would be built in Kartal-Pendik.
 The plan includes a central business district, luxury residential developments, cultural facilities such as concert halls, museums, and theatres, and leisure locations including a marina and tourist hotels.

 Kartal is the terminal station of Kadıköy - Sabiha Gökçen Airport metro line.
 The Marmaray for commuter trains also passes through Kartal.

 Geography

 The coast of Kartal has sandy and clay soils, whereas the northern part of the district is mostly silica.
 On Yakacık Hill, there are limestone and quartz deposits.

 The streams of Paşaköy, Kavaklıdere and Fındıklı feed the reservoir behind the Ömerli Dam.

-Climate
+Composition

-Kartal experiences a Mediterranean climate (Csa/Cs) according to both Köppen and Trewartha climate classifications, with cool winters and warm to hot summers.
-Kartal is rain-shadowed by Yakacık and Aydos hills, and is therefore in a warmer and drier microclimate, and has the driest summers in Istanbul.
-As such it is frequently cited as the second warmest district of Istanbul, and also one of the few districts in Istanbul with a USDA hardiness zone rating of 9b and an AHS heat zone rating of 4.
+There are 20 neighbourhoods in Kartal District: